dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 In the event the OS fails to provides a means to detect a support for an instruction set extension it must be treated as unsupported.

-NOTE: Exceptions might be where :
+NOTE: Exceptions might be where:

-+ CoreCLR is distributed as source and CMake build configuration test is used  detect these features
++ CoreCLR is distributed as source and CMake build configuration test is used to detect these features
 + Installer detects features and sets appropriate configuration knobs
 + VM runs code inside safe try/catch blocks to test for instruction support
 + Platform requires a specific minimum set of instructions